 2. Receive training and support

-Having veteran agents to work with makes a huge difference when you begin your career.
+Most free online learning resources aren't comprehensive and require a fee for secret strategies that have a real impact.
+Having veteran agents to work with makes a huge difference at the start of your career.
 Many unexpected questions and scenarios will come up when you start as an agent, but fortunately a veteran agent can help you navigate.
+Even better, find a mentor that will take you under their wing, teach you the ins and outs, give you blunt feedback, and share their secrets of success.

 3. Time off is easier

-Agents who strike out on their own often find it harder to take a break.
-Being part of a real estate team allows you to enjoy a bit more flexibility.
-If you are out of the office, someone will be there to take a message or help a client for you.
+Agents who fail on their own often find it harder to take a break.
+Being part of a real estate team allows you to enjoy flexibility a bit more.
+For example, if you are out of the office, someone will be there to take a message or help a client for you.

 4. Business expenses are lower